 In order to learn how the two different joint types work, let's create a simple scene with both types.

 First, the hinge joint: Imagine two flat boxes, placed next to each other and connected with each other at the touching edge.
+The following code creates these boxes:

 //Create two flat boxes next to each other: